What is SEO? A basic guide for SMBs that want to appear on Google

 SEO is an investment, not an expense

-Unlike advertising, where you stop appearing the moment you stop paying, SEO has a cumulative effect.
+Unlike paid advertising, where you stop appearing the moment you stop paying, SEO has a cumulative effect.
 The content you create today can keep attracting visitors for years.